w3f/Grant-Milestone-Delivery/deliveries/dotmog_milestone-2.md

 https://ci.appveyor.com/project/darkfriend77/substratenetapi

-Sidenote: We are currently refactoring our closed source gameEngine to a domain driven design, we will reapply for a follow up grant which will contain the API and an open sourced GameEngine, ready to use in unity as an free unity asset.
+Sidenote: We are currently refactoring our closed source GameEngine to a domain driven design, we will reapply for a follow up grant which will contain the API and an open sourced GameEngine, ready to use in unity as an free unity asset.